PreCyz/GitDiffGenerator/README.md

 There are few ways to execute this program:
 - from command line java -jar with params,
 - from command line java -jar + application.properties at the same location as _*.jar_ file,
-- double click on *.jar file will open the application in UI mode,
+- double click on *.jar file will run the application in UI mode and this is the default mode, description of user interface can be found [here](https://github.com/PreCyz/GitDiffGenerator/tree/master/docs)
 ### java -jar with params
 For *Windows*
 ```